 shell> mclient -lsql --database=voc --dump >/tmp/voc.sql

 You can inspect the file /tmp/voc.sql to confirm that indeed a readable database dump is available.
-Move this file over to the new machine.
-The monetdb tool can be used to create the database.
+If storage space is a problem, you can readily pipe the output of this command to a compression tool or sent it directly to another machine in your environment using conventional Linux tools.
+As a baseline, move the file over to the new machine.
+The monetdb tool can be used to create the database on that machine.
 Once done, it suffices to feed the dump file to mclient to populate the database.

 shell> mclient -lsql --database=voc /tmp/voc.sql

 Migration of a database from other system follows the same route, but be aware that SQL dialects often differ.
 A manual or scripted patch of a foreign SQL dump is often needed.

 Aside from the ASCII dumps, one can also take the database server out of production using the following commands.
 Be careful in using shutdown(), because there may be users running transactions.
 This can be seen using the sys.sessions table.